 Octopi are soft-bodied molluscs, like squid.
 They belong to the order Octopoda.
 It is combined with the class Cephalopoda to which squid belong.
 They are known for their long appendages or tentacles, two of which are used for walking along the seafloor.
 They come in a variety of shapes and sizes, meaning that their prey and natural predators vary.

 The octopus, like the squid, has a beaked mouth and long tentacles.
 But, octopuses have eight, where squid have a total of ten.
 Their soft bodies are easily malleable, allowing them to move through small gaps.
 They also move through the expulsion of jet water, like squid.
 Also, like squid, they are thought to be quite intelligent.
 The octopus has the interesting ability to walk on two rear appendages along the seafloor while the other six seek out food.
 Their beaks are located underwear their arms, and they’re used to tear up food into smaller bits and make it easier to consume.

-Their arms are also covered in suckers, circular in shape.
-It creates a seal when pressed against a surface.
+Their arms are also covered in sucker rings, circular in shape.
+It creates a seal when the rows of suckers are pressed against a surface.
 Their eyes are located at the top of their head.

 The largest known octopus species is the giant Pacific octopus that weighs in at around 33 pounds and with an arm span of fourteen feet.
 But, much larger specimens have been claimed to exist.
 They lack a skeletal structure, part of what allows them to squeeze through small spaces.
 Unlike the squid, there are a wide variety of body shapes among octopi.
 Some are quite small and rounded while others are longer and slimmer.
 For example, the Grimpothethis or dumbo octopus belongs to the former body shape category.